Frontiers reaches 6.4 on Journal Impact Factors

 Frontiers in Communication is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Communication welcome submission of the following article types: Book Review, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review, Technology Report, Empirical Study and Policy Brief.
+The specialty sections of Frontiers in Communication welcome submission of the following article types: Book Review, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Systematic Review, Technology Report, Empirical Study, Policy Brief and Specialty Grand Challenge.

 When submitting a manuscript to Frontiers in Communication, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.